MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/ns-cfapi-cf_placeholder_create_info.md

 ### -field RelativeFileName

 The name of the child placeholder file or directory to be created.
-This shouldn't be a path or else CfCreatePlaceholders will fail with ERROR_CLOUD_FILE_INVALID_REQUEST.
+This parameter must be a file name rather than a path or or else CfCreatePlaceholders will fail with ERROR_CLOUD_FILE_INVALID_REQUEST.
 E.g. ({BaseDirectoryPath = “C:\foo\bar”}, { RelativeFileName = “baz”}) is allowed, where as ({BaseDirectoryPath = “C:\foo”}, { RelativeFileName = “bar\baz” }) is incorrect.

 ### -field FsMetadata